-This multi-year research project explores new text- and number-based datasets, tools and methods, using a corpus systematically compiled through relevant search queries, combined with different additional data sets like elite opinion surveys, event data sets (GDELT, ICEWS, Phoenix, TERRIER), economic, demographic, military, and political datasets.
+This multi-year research project explores new text- and number-based datasets, tools and methods, using text corpora systematically compiled through relevant search queries, combined with different additional data sets like elite opinion surveys, automated event data sets, economic, demographic, military, and political datasets.
 The result, a knowledge base on Russia called RuBase, will serve as a platform for Russian experts to explore new collaborative ways of cumulative knowledge-building.
-The project is spearheaded by Georgia-Tech and HCSS Principal Scientist Stephan De Spiegeleire, and funded by CCNY.
+The project is spearheaded by Georgia-Tech and HCSS Principal Scientist Stephan De Spiegeleire, and funded by CCNY and the US Defense Department's Minerva Research Initiative.